beeware/lektor-i18n-plugin/README.md

 ### Plural Forms

 If you're using `{% pluralize %}` in your Jinja templates, make sure you fill in the plural forms in the PO headers manually, then make sure you have the correct number of `msgstr[x]`s.
+In addition, in languages where `msgstr[0]` is not singular and the rest all uses the plural string, the `msgstr[x]` entries that gets filled in will be incorrect -- for that reason, all filling of source language po files will have such plural entries marked fuzzy; manual editing to clear the fuzzy flag and/or correct the plural forms is desried.

 ## Installation